play0137/Traditional_Chinese_word_embedding/evaluation/README.md

 ## Evaluation
-Change the word_embedding_path in spearman.py to your own path.
+Change the word_embedding_path in Spearman.py to your own path, and run it.

 ## Compare to other pre-trained word embeddings
 <p align="left">